 As an example, here’s a quick command set that will create a file and a directory, disable copy-on-write on the directory, and then attempt to clone the file into the directory.
 It uses commands from

 e2fsprogs packages, and assumes you’re working on a file cloning-capable file system.

 The file cloning operation will fail and output the following unenlightening error message:

 What argument is invalid?
 What makes it invalid?
 The error message isn’t actionable.
 Right now, we already know what the problem is from setting up the test above.
 We disabled copy-on-write on the target directory.
 However, you wouldn’t have this knowledge if you were working on an unfamiliar system, or had simply forgotten that you’d disabled copy-on-write on your

 Where do you even start to troubleshoot something like this?
+It took me some time to find out how to best approach this type of problem.
 A

 strace of the copy command’s execution reveals where things go wrong: